JohnJ-Led/cpp_based_projects/mod5/project/README.md

 1. Move interest functions into a signular class.
 2. Move Reports into thier own derived class.
 3. Create Menu for loop back capabilities.
-Above enhancements would make for a good base app that would all for new function creation.
+Above enhancements would make for a good base app that would allow for new function creation.
 -> Expense/Bill calculations and potentual expendable funds for investing further.
 -> Saving Goal Functions.
 (Save how much for how long to get to X amount)